Why Natural Dyes Are So Much Better

 - 7 times more beta carotene

 Another test shows that pastured eggs have anywhere between 4 to 6 times as much vitamin D as typical supermarket eggs.
-A brand we like is Vital Farms which has Certified Humane pasture-raised hens.
-Look for the carton that notes the eggs are USDA organic and non-GMO.
+A brand we like is Vital Farms which is Certified Humane and raises their hens on pasture.
+Look for the carton that notes the eggs are non-GMO and USDA organic.

 2. Making Hard Boiled Eggs